 We cannot expect all modern clients to have the same features but yet there are some that are not negligible.
 These are some examples you might relate to:

 - Cross-Platform – Sometimes you need to access your email through another platform and this is frustrating to find out your chosen email client doesn’t support a specific operating system.
-For instance, consider a scenario that you use Outlook on windows while your colleagues use Linux.
+For instance, consider a scenario in which you use Outlook on Windows while your colleagues use Linux.
 This only complicates communications while the main goal was facilitating the process in the first place.
 Such problems could have been avoided simply by paying more attention to the client’s limitations.

 - Consistent Interface- Sometimes your chosen client supports a different platform however the interface might be different through different platforms.
 For instance, consider Outlook on Windows and macOS.
 This leads to confusion, less productivity, and in some cases need for training.
 The consistent interface offers a coherent user experience and better human-computer interaction.

 The reason might be that some clients are less vigilant against evaluating their limits or just set different goals.
 In any case, it’s up to us to be more cautious and try to choose wisely.

 Keep that in mind it’s not merely about having specific features, although it can be greatly beneficial, having the mindset of adopting current technologies is much more important for a client.
 This gives you as the buyer the confidence of choosing a product that will progress as technology advances and new techniques are introduced.
 Providing users with these functionalities is vital for progressive and modern companies.

 This is not the end of the story, if you are fine using only the elementary functionalities it’s safe to say all the clients out there are equally competent for reading emails, setting appointments, and managing contacts, however, if you desire more functionalities to remain competitive in terms of productivity and time management, you should be aware of the limits some clients might have such as cloud storage, messaging, video calls, collaborative editing, etc. This brings us to the next section.

 Not So Smart